isaacalao/scripts/README.md

 # scripts
-Used for reference or actual use.
+For reference or actual use.